jeeban101/tanX-Backend-crypto-price-alert-system/README.md

 ## Contribution
 -Jeeban Bhagat is responsible for completion of the assignmnet.
-The assignment was completed as per the provided guidelines.
+The assignment was completed as per the provided guidelines by tanX.